phalcon-orphanage/docs/ja/reference/di.rst

     <?php

-    //Register a service 'logger' with a class name and its parameters
+    // Register a service 'logger' with a class name and its parameters
     $di->set('logger', array(
         'className' => 'Phalcon\Logger\Adapter\File',
         'arguments' => array(